konoerik/bot-sense/user-manual/README.md

 1. Ensure you are logged in and have authorized access to BotSense
 2. From the Actions Bar, click `Check My Friends`
-3. Notice the results in the Results Area
+3. Notice the results in the Results Area.
+Potential bots will be shown at the top of the list.

 ![check_friends](check_friends.png)